How to File for a Divorce In California

 Self-Representation (Lowest Cost)

 If you and your spouse can agree to an amicable settlement before or during the divorce procedure, you can avoid many of the costly aspects of a divorce.
-It may take some negotiation, patience and sacrifice, but, ultimately, it is in the best interests of you, your spouse and any children if you can avoid a long and contentious legal battle.
+It may take some negotiation, patience, and sacrifice, but, ultimately, it is in the best interests of you, your spouse and any children if you can avoid a long and contentious legal battle.
 A written, signed agreement with your spouse will help you sidestep any expensive legal proceedings, and you may be able to conclude the divorce without an attorney.
-MyDivorcePapers.com will provide the instructions and the appropriate forms necessary to complete this process with a minimum of cost and aggravation.
+MyDivorcePapers.com will provide the instructions and will fill out the appropriate forms necessary to complete this process with a minimum of cost and aggravation.

 Mediation (Medium Cost)